The basics of Google My Business [GMB]

 Keep your locations fresh and accurate

 Now that your business is on Google Locations, you're well on your way to showing up in search results.
-When you create your Google Location, a Google+ page is automatically created for each location.
 This is an important and essential channel to market your business.
 Upload photos of your business, both inside and out.
 Let people know what your business can offer them.
-Post any updates or upcoming events to your Google+ page and let people interact with your business.
+Post any updates or upcoming events to your location's listing by using the Posts feature and let people interact with your business.
 Also, make sure that all of your business information is correct and up to date.

 Google My Business is a free and easy way to make sure your business is at the forefront of consumer decision-making.
 It's important to be there so you can be noticed!